Three Macro Programs

 MacroMaker

-MacroMaker is the macro program that is “built-in” to the Macintosh operating system, starting with System 6.0.
+MacroMaker is the macro program that is built-in to the Macintosh operating system, starting with System 6.0.
 MacroMaker is a bit more difficult to use in some ways than Automac III, although it is free.
 After enduring a love/hate relationship with Automac III for several months, I finally jumped to MacroMaker and haven’t regretted my decision.

 With MacroMaker in your System folder, you will see an icon on the right side of the menu bar that looks like a cassette tape.
 This tells you that MacroMaker is installed.